Many seasoned business owners are perplexed by how difficult it can be to obtain Self-Employed…

-They designed it to assist first home buyers to build a deposit for a home by taking advantage of the tax concessions available to monies held in superannuation.
+The Scheme is designed to assist first home buyers to build a deposit for a home by taking advantage of the tax concessions available to monies held in superannuation.

-The First Home Super Saver Scheme was introduced during the property boom when first home buyers were finding it difficult to get into the market due to rapidly increasing prices.
+The First Home Super Saver Scheme was introduced during the property boom when first home buyers were finding it difficult to get into the market due to rapidly increasing prices, a situation that has continued in 2021 despite the impact of COVID-19

-The intent was to help first home buyers build a deposit faster within superannuation as compared to traditional forms of saving.
+The intent the Scheme is to help first home buyers build a deposit faster within superannuation as compared to traditional forms of saving.

 The benefit for savers, is that contributions to superannuation are taxed at 15% when received by the Superannuation Company, not your marginal rate.